Battle of Yeonpyeong (2002): Search and salvage

 Search and salvage operations, delayed by a typhoon, were postponed again and began on August 5, but bad weather delayed the main operation.
 On August 9, the remains of missing Chief Petty Officer Han Sang-guk were recovered from the bridge.
 Due to bad weather and operational difficulties, the high-speed vessel was salvaged only on August 21, 53 days after sinking.
-The vessel had sunk to a depth of 28m, 25.2km west of Yeonpyeong Island.
+The vessel had sunk to a depth of 28m, 25.2 km west of Yeonpyeong Island.
 The salvaged hull had four large holes, including two in the front of the bridge, and hundreds of marks from shells and shrapnel.
 The national flag was still hanging on the mast behind the bridge, drawing media attention.

 List of South Korean Casualties

 Chief Petty Officer Han Sang-guk was found dead during the search of the hull after being missing; Corporal Park Dong-hyuk died while being treated after being evacuated.
 The other four were killed during the battle.